 Redirecting her skills as a local merchant, she focused on making the unique vintage shop and gallery “Paper Moon” a successful retail cornerstone of the Bay for the next eight years.
 At that point, she and Doug turned their sights to another downtown property, a part of the McDonald family’s hardware and lumber.
 The old lumber shed near the railroad became a modern arts incubator, with 11 studios and classrooms, and tenants of painters, sculptors, draftsmen, writers, jewelers, potters, and photographers.

-Awarded two Individual Artists Fellowships from the Mississippi Arts Commission (1986, 2008), an Artist Residency in Berkeley (2006), among other accomplishments, she has published two books of photographs, created three public art installations in Bay St. Louis, won local poster and art competitions, and has designed the Old Town Bay St. Louis brochure for over 20 years.
+She has been awarded two Individual Artists Fellowships from the Mississippi Arts Commission (1986, 2008), an Artist Residency in Berkeley (2006), and among other accomplishments, she has published two books of photographs, created three public art installations in Bay St. Louis, won local poster and art competitions, and designed the Old Town Bay St. Louis brochure for over 20 years.

 Read the 2008 Huffington Post article featuring Niolet's work and perspectives, and the comparison to Joseph Cornell and Wall-E.